-Types of Crashes Caused by Intoxicated Drivers
+Types of Accidents Caused by Intoxicated Drivers

 Alcohol consumption—even in small quantities—can affect a driver’s judgment, coordination, reaction time, and more.
 The result is that a drunk driver makes poor decisions and causes preventable accidents.
 Some common types of accidents caused by drunk drivers include:

 - Head-on collisions.
 Drunk drivers can become drowsy or fall asleep at the wheel, and veer into oncoming traffic in a head-on collision.
 In addition, alcohol reduces a person’s vision, ability to comprehend traffic signs and signals, and comprehension of the actions of other drivers, making this type of wreck a likely outcome.

 - Rear-end collisions.
 A person’s ability to judge distances is impaired and his reaction time slowed when he is intoxicated.
 This can make him unable to react quickly enough when another driver slows down or stops quickly ahead of him.
 He can also incorrectly believe that he can safely slow down and stop when he can’t.

 - Pedestrian.
 A drunk driver experiencing impaired vision may not see a pedestrian, especially at night, with the victim suffering catastrophic injuries or death.